Putting Up Holiday Decorations Early Makes You More Neighborly

 “Decorating for the holidays—even when you don’t feel like it—might be good for your psychological well-being.
 Stringing some lights and trimming a tree could make you happier. and improve your social life,” said McKeown.
 “The action creates a neurological link to nostalgic and warm feelings around childhood experiences.”

-I have to say nostalgia is not my first thought in November when I get out the lights, which were neatly put away in January but are somehow transformed into a tangled ball in the storage tub.
+Nostalgia is not my first thought in November when I get out the lights, which were neatly put away in January but are somehow transformed into a tangled ball in the storage tub.

 But putting up lights now does make me happy at the exact point I am finished.

 So put up those lights.
 Smile while you are doing it.
 Then, invite a neighbor over for hot chocolate.
-God bless us everyone!
+God bless us, everyone!

 ###